Chair Massage is massage performed on an ergonomic massage chair.

 - Reduces Computational Errors

-On-Site Chair Massage / Relaxation Station at Events
+On-Site Chair Massage or Hand Massage / Relaxation Station at Events

 A great addition to add value for attendees at Corporate Meetings, Team Building Events, Conferences, Golf Tournaments, or during coffee breaks.
 Our on-site team of professionals can assist you in promoting health and wellness at your event.